movies that I make, including "Bachelorman", I consider

 Putch made his television debut in 1976 when he appeared in a guest-starring role in an episode of ONE DAY AT A TIME.
 His role of Bob Morton, the awkward and shy friend of Barbara Cooper (series star Valerie Bertinelli) was reprised in some 16 episodes over a 6 year period.
 John's respectable television and film career has seen him in such notable productions as ANGEL DUSTED, THE WAVE, THE SURE THING, MEN AT WORK, STAR TREK tng, COPROCK and FAMILY TIES.

-As a director, one of John's recent films, VALERIE FLAKE, premiered at the 1999 Sundance Film Festival and was also nominated for an INDEPENDENT SPIRIT AWARD in the Best Female Lead catagory.
+As a director, one of John's first film, VALERIE FLAKE, premiered at the 1999 Sundance Film Festival and was also nominated for an INDEPENDENT SPIRIT AWARD in the Best Female Lead catagory.

 After that, John directed PURSUIT OF HAPPINESS, starring indie favorite Frank Whaley, Annabeth Gish and Amy Jo Johnson.
 Just completed, the Hi-Def comedy BACHELORMAN and Fox's GROUNDED FOR LIFE.